In This Article

 Consulting a dermatologist will help you to learn what skincare products will be the most beneficial for your specific skin concern.

-Then, after zeroing in on your regimen, Herrmann says you can take it a step further with things like lasers or other skin-tightening treatments to maximize restoration and skin health.
-In other words, things like this (versus peptides) will act as a cherry on top.
+After zeroing in on your regimen, Herrmann says you can take it a step further with things like lasers or other skin-tightening treatments to maximize restoration and skin health.
+In other words, things like this (versus peptides alone) will act as a cherry on top.

 As with any kind of skincare product, not everything is created equally, and it's important be informed and aware of the different types of peptides (if you're still intrigued to try them) so that they'll prove most useful for your end game: vibrant, radiant, and healthy skin.